 So how should you properly hit a half volley in tennis?

-The proper way to hit a half volley starts with almost zero backswing involved.
-Instead, keep your elbows in and take a half swing and make contact right after the ball has hit the court.
+The proper way to hit a half volley starts with almost zero backswing.
+Instead, keep your elbows in and make contact right after the ball has hit the court.
 From there, keep your racquet face square and follow through to your target.

 Remember, the half volley is a short block or rebound shot that doesn’t require much power for it to be effective.
 You’re using the previous shot’s own momentum to create the rebound effect on your half volley.